Who I am

 On a cold day in November, I stood with my sister with confusion and dismay in front of a brick building with tall fences, barb wires, graffiti, barred windows, trash and broken glasses on the ground.
 My father informed us that this was our new school, P.S.
 81. Although I completed one semester of 7th grade in Korea, I was put back in elementary school because I could not speak or understand English.
 As if that wasn't discouraging enough, I was placed in the class intended for students with learning disabilities and for those who had to repeat 6th grade.
 Within the first week of my new academic life in New York City, I had my lunch taken away by a classmate and a knife against my throat in the school yard during recess.
 I was introduced to a new nickname, "Chink" and was made aware that my eyes were funny looking.
 For the next few years, I struggled with emotions like fear, anger, insecurity, isolation, and hate.

 While my struggles and challenges gave me plenty of reasons to dislike my new life in New York, my mother and new found friends pulled me through.
 It took me over an hour to read a single page of my textbook, as I had to look up every single word in my English-Korean dictionary.
-I had to record a classmate pronounce every word on the spelling test list on a tape recorder to not only memorize the spelling but also to acoustically recognize the words.
+I had to tape record a classmate pronouncing every word on the spelling test list to not only memorize the spelling but also to acoustically recognize the words.
 Everything took longer for me.
 Everything was harder for me.
 However, this was completely natural.
 I was playing an away-game.
 I was no longer playing for the home team.
 My classmates started their day at ground zero but I started each day below zero.
 I had to make up the ground from negative just to compete on the even grounds.
 The extra work and hustle simply became the norm for me which I carried over to my career and life.

 Witnessing my mother make incredible amount of sacrifices to provide for my sister and I kept me centered through some of the rough periods in my life.
 I learned the definition of "hard work" from my mother.
 She taught me the value of work ethic, pride, integrity, motivation, passion, and love through her actions...not words.
 I still try to live by the lessons she taught me through her actions.
 Especially since I became a father.